Kermit Smith Jr.

 Kermit Smith Jr. (June 7, 1957 – January 24, 1995) was an American convicted murderer who was executed by the state of North Carolina for the kidnap, rape, and murder of a 20-year-old college cheerleader.
-At the time of his execution, The New York Times and Associated Press noted he was just the second white person to be executed for the murder of a black victim since the death penalty was reinstated in 1976.
+At the time of his execution, The New York Times and Associated Press noted that Smith was just the second white person to be executed for the murder of a black victim since capital punishment was reinstated in 1976.

 Crime

-On December 4, 1980, 23-year-old Kermit Smith Jr. of Roanoke Rapids, North Carolina was taken into custody for the murder of 20-year-old Whelette Collins and the abduction of two other women after a basketball game the previous night at North Carolina Wesleyan College in Rocky Mount, North Carolina.
+On December 4, 1980, 23-year-old Kermit Smith Jr. of Roanoke Rapids, North Carolina was taken into custody for the murder of 20-year-old Whelette Collins and the abduction of two other women, Dawn Killen and Yolanda Marie Woods, both 19 after a basketball game the previous night at North Carolina Wesleyan College in Rocky Mount, North Carolina.
+All three victims were noted to have been black, albeit the crime did not appear to have been racially motivated.

-The two surviving abductees, both age 19, told officers they were forced at gunpoint into the trunk of the car near Wesleyan's gymnasium, while Collins was forced to ride in the passenger seat from Rocky Mount to Weldon, North Carolina.
+Killen and Woods told officers they were forced at gunpoint into the trunk of the car near Wesleyan's gymnasium, while Collins was forced to ride in the passenger seat from Rocky Mount to Weldon, North Carolina.
 Smith took the women to a wooded area where he raped and bludgeoned Collins to death.

 The two surviving abductees escaped Smith after attacking him with a lug wrench and a straightened-out safety pin.
 The women hid in the woods until morning when they were picked up on Interstate 95 by a passing motorist who stopped a North Carolina State Highway Patrol officer, who notified local authorities.

 When police arrived with the women at the scene hours later, they found Smith still there in bloody clothing.
 The women identified him and he was arrested on the spot.
 Collins's body was found nearby.

 Trial

 On April 29, 1981, Smith was sentenced to death in Halifax County, North Carolina.
 In addition to death, he was sentenced to 40 years for rape and 10 years for robbery.
-Smith told reporters that he regretted his actions, but claimed he did not understand the significance of them due to stress.
-He further stated he was not particularly ready to die, but faced with spending the rest of his life in prison, he preferred the alternative.
+Smith told reporters that he regretted his actions but claimed he did not understand the significance of them due to stress.
+He further stated he was not particularly ready to die but if faced with spending the rest of his life in prison, he preferred the alternative.

-A diary Smith kept that was later recovered showed that he had long planned the crime, motivated by misogyny and hatred of women.
-He had previously served time for a violent attack on a couple, noting in his diary that he had intended on kidnapping the woman and taking her into the woods.
+A diary Smith kept that was later recovered showed that he had long planned the crime, motivated by misogyny.
+He had previously served time for a violent attack on a couple, noting in his diary that he had intended to kidnap and take the woman into the woods.
 In that case, Smith got an 18-month suspended sentence and three years probation for assault.

 In 1982, Kermit Smith was additionally sentenced to 25 years in prison for the kidnappings as part of a plea bargain.